Vera Aceva: After liberation

-After liberation Aceva performed at more of managerial positions.
+In the 1945 Yugoslavian parliamentary election, Aceva was elected as a member of the Constitutional Assembly as part of 22 women out a total of 537 deputies.
+After liberation Aceva performed in more managerial positions.
 In 1948 she was the Mayor of the City of Skopje.
 At the Fifth Congress of the Communist Party of Yugoslavia in July 1948 she was elected to the Central Committee of the League of Communists of Yugoslavia.
-In March 1949, during the reconstruction of the People's Republic of Macedonia government she was elected as minister of Agriculture.
+In March 1949, during the reconstruction of the People's Republic of Macedonia government, she was elected as Minister of Agriculture.
 She was then a member of the Federal Executive Council, Member of Parliament in more of the convocations of the People's Republic of Macedonia and SFRY.

 In 1960 Aceva came into conflict with the then-Secretary of the Communist Party of Macedonia Lazar Koliševski, accusing him of making decisions together with Vidoe Smilevski - Bato outside of the Executive Committee of the League of Communists of Macedonia.
 At the meeting on 18 October 1960 Aleksandar Rankovic came from Belgrade, and stood on the side of Koliševski.
 Aceva was forced to retreat and moved to work in Belgrade.

 In 1991 she published the book Letter to Svetozar Vukmanovik - Tempo.